-The salary range is \$79,356 to \$124,589.
-The City prefers to pay in the lower half of the range but recognizes outstanding talent is not inexpensive.
+The salary range is \$102,824 to \$161,434.
+The City prefers to pay in the lower half of the range.
 Benefits are excellent and the City has its own defined benefit pension plan.
 A candidate, when evaluating the salary, should be aware that the cost of living is quite a bit lower in Southern Virginia than in many other parts of the state and the country.